MarkZH/vintagebackup/docs/configuration_file.md

 In this example, the file name that will be passed to Vintage backup is `"file name that is quoted.txt"`.
 Quotes will only be removed in they are at both the start and end of a parameter value, and only one pair will be removed.

+### Example configuration file

 Here's an example of a complete configuration file that can be used for regular backups:

 ```
+# Main options
 User folder: /home/bob
 Backup folder: /mnt/backups/bobs backups
 Filter: /home/bob/backup filter.txt

+# Save lots of space
 Hard link count: 50
 Free up: 20GB

+# Write a lot more information to the log file
 Debug:
 ```